 Looking for antiques near Louisville?
 On I-71 you’ll find our awesome Oldham KY Antiques Road Trip!
 It all starts with a reservation at our newest bed and breakfast, The Inn at Spring Run Farm!
 Historical elements such as the original ash floor, stone fireplaces and hand hewn log walls were uncovered during the 2017 renovation of these two dogtrot cabins!
 The floors, fireplaces and log walls were beautifully restored in several parts of the bed and breakfast and define the Kentucky charm you can expect at The Inn at Spring Run Farm at every turn.
 Chef and Innkeeper, Jeff Perellis, offers comfy, first-class accommodations on a picturesque working horse farm with fabulous Kentucky foods.

-Kim’s Tidbit: I used to not be an antique shopper until I visited Clover Cottage in Pewee Valley (now Stonehorse Antiques above) with a girl friend of mine one Saturday.
-She was looking for an old hutch to store her purse collection and couldn’t find one deep enough at modern furniture stores.
-I was looking more forward to lunch, truth be known.
-That is until I saw a bedding set I loved tucked under an antique coffee table in the warehouse.
+Kim’s Tidbit: I was not be an antique shopper until I visited Cottage Antiques in Pewee Valley with a friend of mine one Saturday.
+She was looking for an old hutch to store her purse collection and I was looking more forward to lunch, truth be known.
+That is until I saw an entire bedding set, complete with window treatments, that I loved tucked under an antique coffee table.
 It went home with me for $117 instead of the $360 retail price tag.
-My same friend just presented me with an antique wedding veil that she purchased at Clover Cottage without me – it is absolutely stunning!
+My same friend presented me with an antique wedding veil that she purchased at Stonehorse Antiques without me – it is absolutely stunning!
 So stunning, in fact, that I bought my wedding dress to match the veil instead of the other way around!
-There’s no telling what you will find at Stonehorse Antiques in Pewee Valley! as a matter of fact, during the warmer months, you’ll find antique booths, Tim’s farm-fresh produce, and his landscaping plants set up outside!
-Due to the popularity, The Copper Awning in La Grange recently moved to a much larger space on West Jefferson in La Grange!
+There’s no telling what you will find at Cottage Antiques in Pewee Valley!
+If you visit during the warmer months, you’ll also benefit from farmer Tim’s farm-fresh produce, and his landscaping plants set up outside!
+Cottage is just off I-71, Exit 14.

-is just off Exit 14, just follow the brown signs.
-You’ll see a “Brownsboro General Store” sign on their building on the right (after you pass Apple Patch) and a small office park on the left.
-The Clover Cottage is in historic Pewee Valley, home of the Little Colonel (later made into a movie starring Shirley Temple) and Annie Fellows Johnston, on Highway 146 down from the Pewee Valley post office…just look for the white house with a big parking lot.
+Cottage Antiques is in historic Pewee Valley, home of the Little Colonel (later made into a movie starring Shirley Temple) and Annie Fellows Johnston, on Highway 146 down from the Pewee Valley post office…just look for the white house with a big parking lot.
 The warehouse is in the back and uses the same parking lot.
 Pewee Valley now has a small museum open to the public where you can see memorabilia and momentos of this historic railroad town!

 Grab lunch at Main Street’s Red Pepper Deli.
-Honestly, anything on their menu is fabulous, but my favorite lunch is the Valley Veggie Wrap (without olives), a cup of their homemade tomato artichoke soup, and an Everything Cookie (not kidding!).
-Rather than mayo, the tomato tortilla has homemade hummus!
+Honestly, anything on their menu is fabulous, but my favorite lunch is the Valley Veggie Wrap (without olives, thank you very much), a cup of their homemade tomato artichoke soup, and an Everything Cookie (not kidding!).
 Let me be clear…I am NOT a vegetarian and I love this wrap!
 Their Chicken Pancha Wrap is delicious if you like banana peppers and would rather have something hot.
 Also try the Joe’s Chef Salad if light is what you’re looking for.
 The salad is so fresh and juicy that it doesn’t need dressing!
 DELISH!
 Load up your car and head to Exit 14 (Crestwood).

 Repeat this trip once a month because their inventory changes OFTEN!